 Trading activity was high during the quarter.
-We topped up favoured names across financials, telecoms, insurance and utilities sectors and a few names in real estate.
+We topped up our favoured names across financials, telecoms, insurance and utilities and a few names in real estate.

-Our sector allocation remains similar, with a slight increase in the banking, utilities and consumers sectors, and a decrease in insurance.
+Our sector allocation remains similar, with a slight increase in the banking and utilities sector and a small decrease in insurance and telecoms.